 - Benefit from a simple fee structure.

-- Receive funds in your bank account two days after a purchase, or use Instant Deposits for a deposit within minutes.
+- Receive funds in your bank account in as little as two days after a purchase, or use Instant Deposits for a deposit within minutes (currently only available to eligible merchants based in the U.S.).

 - Resolve disputes — use this guide to help.